American Gigolo: Reception

 Roger Ebert gave the film 3.5 stars out of 4, writing, "The whole movie has a winning sadness about it; take away the story's sensational aspects and what you have is a study in loneliness."
 Gene Siskel of the Chicago Tribune also awarded 3.5 stars out of 4 and called it "an honest, compelling drama that sheds a little light in some beguilingly dark places."
 Vincent Canby of The New York Times wrote in a negative review that writer-director Schrader "is awfully good at establishing inarticulate, unknowing, self-deluding characters, but he's much less effective when it comes to shepherding these characters through the contingencies of the melodrama that is supposed to ennoble them or, at least, to reveal their unsuspected moral resources."
-Variety faulted the film for an "evasiveness at its core," finding a "moral and emotional ambivalence" in Gere's character "which makes caring about his predicament and ultimate fate difficult."
+Variety faulted the film for an "evasiveness at its core", finding a "moral and emotional ambivalence" in Gere's character "which makes caring about his predicament and ultimate fate difficult."
 Charles Champlin of the Los Angeles Times was also negative, calling the film "such an improbable tissue of fantasies and dime-novel borrowings that from moment to moment it seems to be making fun of itself, although the joke is disguised perfectly."
 Roger Angell of The New Yorker wrote that the film "presents a humorless, Penthouse kind of sex, all dolled up with expensive 'real' settings, foreign cars, hi-fi sets, and designer clothes, but barely alive at its glum, soft core."

 Television series

-In October 2014, Jerry Bruckheimer announced plans to adapt the film into a television series.
-In October 2016, it was announced that Neil Labute will write the series for Showtime.
-On June 15, 2021, Showtime gave production series order consists of ten episodes.
-David Hollander will be writing, directing, and showrunning the series.
-He is also expected to executive produced alongside Jerry Bruckheimer, Jonathan Littman, and KristieAnne Reed.
-Jon Bernthal, Rosie O’Donnell, Lizzie Brocheré, and Leland Orser were cast in starring roles while Wayne Brady was cast to guest star.
+The film was adapted into a television series starring Jon Bernthal as Julian Kaye.
+It premiered on Showtime on September 11, 2022.
+In January 2023, the series was canceled after one season.